Nalini combines her love of meaning, analysis, and critical thinking with movies, media, and discussion to bring a different perspective.

 In this article I will explore and analyze the character Rose and her relationship with her fiancé Cal, using a deleted scene for reference.
 This scene was the scene that prompted thought and analysis for me in relation to other scenes and developments in the film.

 I can see why they took this scene out.
-However it's interesting that by taking this scene out they changed the terms of the relationship and the dynamic between Cal and Rose; albeit only slightly.
+However, it's interesting that by doing so they changed the terms of the relationship and the dynamic between Cal and Rose; albeit only slightly.
 In this scene we see Cal tastelessly state "when I crawl between the sheets tonight, I'll still be the first.
 The first and the only.
 Forever."

 Without this scene we have the scene where Cal and Rose are having breakfast on the private promenade deck the morning after Rose had gone to the lower decks and Cal tells Rose how he thought that she would come to him last night.
 This could arguably imply that they were already intimate and that marriage was merely a formality.
-Given his character and temperament, this means that he already "owns" her; which makes Rose's situation even more precarious even if she wanted out.
+Given his character and temperament, this means that he already "owns" her, which makes Rose's situation even more precarious.

 That card being the only card they had to play would only be a card if she was virginal, did not go to him that night (as would have been the case had this scene remained), and would not have already been intimate with him (as is arguably the case in the released version).